Oghma-Infinium/Twisted-Skyrim/GAMEPLAY GUIDE.md

 ### Core Overhauls

-- Twisted Skyrim uses the [_entire_ simonrim suite](https://next.nexusmods.com/profile/SimonMagus/mods?gameId=1704), except for Arena, Blade and Blunt, Candlehearth.
+- Twisted Skyrim uses the [_entire_ simonrim suite](https://next.nexusmods.com/profile/SimonMagus/mods?gameId=1704), except for Arena, Blade and Blunt, and Candlehearth.
 I highly recommend getting familiar with all of his mods.
 This modlist also has survival mode enabled by default.
 It makes use of [Survival Mode Improved](https://www.nexusmods.com/skyrimspecialedition/mods/78244), [Starfrost](https://www.nexusmods.com/skyrimspecialedition/mods/97536), and [Journeyman](https://www.nexusmods.com/skyrimspecialedition/mods/92220).
 To disable survival mode for your playthrough, simply uncheck the checkbox in settings while in game.

 ### Combat Foundations